 With a new generation has come a new awareness and a willingness to be part of a concerted conservation effort.
 A number of private reserves have been established, a lot of replanting has taken place and predators are being controlled.

-From the Pyramid we will cruise to nearby South East Island.
+Early this morning we arrive at South East Island.
 This has to be one of the world’s greatest nature reserves and landings are not permitted.
 However we should obtain good views of the very rare New Zealand Shore Plover and Chatham Island Oystercatcher from the Zodiacs as we cruise along the coast.
 We should also see the Pitt Island Shag which nests on the island.

-This afternoon we will cruise past Mangere and Little Mangere Islands situated to the west of Pitt Island.
+This afternoon we will cruise past Mangere and Little Mangere Islands before departing for Dunedin, these islands are situated to the west of Pitt Island.
 Mangere is known as one of only two sites in the world where Black Robin are found.
 We will hear the story of how this endemic species was rescued from the brink of extinction in the 1970s when the total population consisted of just six birds.

 * Itinerary may be subject to change

 Main Deck Twin